-For a student to satisfactorily complete a course, NESA requires the principal to have sufficient evidence that you have:

-- (a) Followed the course developed or endorsed by NESA; and - (b) Applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and - (c) Achieved some or all of the course outcomes.

-To have successfully "followed the course developed or endorsed by NESA", you must:

-- Have both excellent overall school attendance and subject attendance. - Complete a significant amount of non-assessable work such as class work, homework, practical work and other learning tasks the teacher has assigned.

-To have successfully "applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school", you must:

-- Complete all assessments.

-- Make a genuine attempt for all tasks.

-- Complete a significant amount of non-assessable work such as class work, homework, practical work and other learning tasks the teacher has assigned.

-To have successfully "achieved some or all of the course outcomes", you must:

-- Have demonstrated the capacity to achieve some of the course outcomes through the completion of both formal and informal assessment. - Have both excellent overall school attendance and subject attendance.

-- A failure to meet these requirements will see N Warning letters sent to students and their parents/carers. - Students will be given the opportunity to correct the problem indicated on the N-Warning Letter. - Students who have not complied with the requirements for satisfactory completion of a course at the time of finalising assessments cannot be regarded as having satisfactorily completed the course and an N Determination may be issued.
+1 For a student to satisfactorily complete a course, NESA requires the principal to have sufficient evidence that you have: (a) Followed the course developed or endorsed by NESA; and (b) Applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school; and (c) Achieved some or all of the course outcomes.
+2 To have successfully "followed the course developed or endorsed by NESA", you must: Have both excellent overall school attendance and subject attendance.
+Complete a significant amount of non-assessable work such as class work, homework, practical work and other learning tasks the teacher has assigned.
+3 To have successfully "applied yourself with diligence and sustained effort to the set tasks and experiences provided in the course by the school", you must: Complete all assessments.
+Complete experiences specified in the syllabus, e.g. fieldwork, oral presentations, assignments or practical work Make a genuine attempt for all tasks Complete a significant amount of non-assessable work such as class work, homework, practical work and other learning tasks the teacher has assigned to prepare for assessments and exams.
+4 To have successfully "achieved some or all of the course outcomes", you must: Have demonstrated the capacity to achieve some of the course outcomes through the completion of both formal and informal assessment.
+Have both excellent overall school attendance and subject attendance.
+6 A failure to meet these requirements will see N Warning letters sent to students and their parents/carers.
+Students will be given the opportunity to correct the problem indicated on the N-Warning Letter.
+Students who have not complied with the requirements for satisfactory completion of a course at the time of finalising assessments cannot be regarded as having satisfactorily completed the course and an N Determination may be issued.